TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 One of the tour’s highlights is the visit to Mount Nemrut, home to colossal statues often referred to as the "eighth wonder of the ancient world."
 We will experience the breathtaking spectacle of these statues at sunset, a sight that connects us to the mysteries of ancient Anatolia.

 The pinnacle of our journey is the magnificent megalithic complex of Göbekli Tepe, considered one of the most significant archaeological discoveries of the last century.
 Dating back almost 12,000 years to the end of the last ice age, Göbekli Tepe challenges the traditional timeline of civilization’s emergence, offering direct evidence of advanced cultures long before the accepted history of 4,000 to 3,000 BCE.
+During this extraordinary visit, you will also have the rare opportunity to take a once-in-a-lifetime photograph with Graham Hancock at one of the most important archaeological sites in the world — a place that stands at the very center of the questions and ideas that have shaped his life’s work.

 This once-in-a-lifetime experience will open your eyes to the mysteries of the ancient world and invite you to question the true origins of civilization.
 Prepare to see Turkey in a new light as you explore its landscapes and monuments through the lens of Graham Hancock’s compelling insights.